Learning the 3D Fauna of the Web: Experiments

 \paragraph{Quantitative Comparisons.} We conduct quantitative evaluation across three different datasets, APT-36K~\cite{yang2022apt}, Animal3D~\cite{xu2023animal3d}, and PASCAL VOC~\cite{everingham2015pascal}, which contain images of various animals with 2D keypoint annotations.
 Following MagicPony~\cite{wu2023magicpony}, we first evaluate on horses in PASCAL VOC~\cite{everingham2015pascal} using the widely used Keypoint Transfer metric~\cite{kanazawa18cmr,kulkarni2020articulation,li2020self}.
 We use the same protocol as in A-CSM~\cite{kulkarni2020articulation} and randomly sample 20k source-target image pairs.
 For each source image, we project the visible vertices of the predicted mesh onto the image and map each annotated 2D keypoint to its nearest vertex.
 We then project that vertex to the target image and check if it lies within a small distance (10\% of image size) to the corresponding keypoint in the target image.
 We summarize the results using the Percentage of Correct Keypoints~(KT-PCK@0.1) in \cref{tab:all}.

-We also evaluate on two more recent animal datasets, APT-36K~\cite{yang2022apt} and Animal3D~\cite{xu2023animal3d}, which provide keypoint annotations for more diverse species, including all four categories (horses, cows, giraffes, zebras) that MagicPony reconstructs in a category-specific manner.
-Here, visibility for each keypoint is not annotated, which is required for keypoint transfer evaluation, we follow CMR~\cite{kanazawa18cmr} and optimize a linear mapping from mesh vertices to desired keypoints for each category.
-Specifically, each keypoint is estimated as a linear combination of mesh vertices, where the weights are shared and optimized across all instances in the evaluation set.
-We then simply report PCK@0.1 between the predicted and annotated 2D keypoints in \cref{tab:all}.
+In \cref{tab:all}, we follow CMR~\cite{kanazawa18cmr} to evaluate the three datasets on more species, optimizing a linear mapping from mesh vertices to desired keypoints for each category, and reporting PCK@0.1 between the predicted and annotated 2D keypoints.
 Our model demonstrates significant improvement over existing methods on all datasets.
-Performance breakdown for each category is provided in the sup.~mat.
+A performance breakdown for each category is provided in the sup.~mat.

 \paragraph{Qualitative Comparisons.} \Cref{fig:exp-compare-results} compares \method qualitatively to several recent works~\cite{wu2023magicpony, yao2022lassie, yao2023hi, liu2023zero}.
 To establish a fair comparison with MagicPony~\cite{wu2023magicpony}, for categories demonstrated in their paper (\eg horse), we simply run inference using the released model.
 For each of the other categories, we use their public code to train a per-category model on our dataset from scratch (which contains less than 100 images for some rare categories).
 For LASSIE~\cite{yao2022lassie} and Hi-LASSIE~\cite{yao2023hi}, which optimize over a small set of images, we train their models on the \emph{test} image together with additional $29$ images randomly selected from the training set of that category.
 Hi-LASSIE~\cite{yao2023hi} is further fine-tuned on the test image after training.
 To compare with Zero-1-to-3~\cite{liu2023zero}, we use the implementation in threestudio~\cite{threestudio2023} to first distill a NeRF~\cite{mildenhall2020nerf} using Score Distillation Sampling~\cite{poole2022dreamfusion} given the masked test image, and then extract a 3D mesh for fair comparison.
 Note that our model predicts 3D meshes within seconds, whereas the optimization takes at least 10--20 mins for the other methods~\cite{yao2022lassie, yao2023hi, liu2023zero}.